All information on this page is current as of NOVEMBER 17, 2020. As changes occur, this page will be updated to reflect the latest information.

 Phase II Guidelines

-1. Indoor services begun September 6.
-Services will begin at 10 AM.
+1. As of Sunday, November 29, 2020, we began offering two service times at GT!
 (Not only has Covid brought new challenges, it has also brought new opportunities and routines.
-Sunday services at 10 is one of these new opportunities.)
+Offering two Sunday services is one of these new opportunities.)
+Due to new (temporary) capacity guidelines, reservations for seating is required.
+Call the church off ice 585.288.1875 to reserve seats in advance!

 2. Vulnerable individuals with health risks, or are opposed to, or for conscience sake, are not comfortable attending indoor public gatherings should choose not to attend or remain in their vehicles listening to the service on 105.3 FM.